grnet/kamaki/docs/library/clients.rst

 Each user has their own storage space, organized in containers.
 Each container contains objects.
-In most cases we can think of objects as files, but in reality they are not the same think.
+In most cases we can think of objects as files, but in reality they are not the same thing.
 Typically, it is the responsibility of the application to simulate the functionality of folders and files, if they need it.